run-house/runhouse/docs/api/run.rst

 .. note::
-    We can specify the path to the Run's folder by providing the :code:`path` argument to :code:`Run` object.
+    We can specify the path to the Run's folder by providing the :code:`path` argument to the :code:`Run` object.
     If we do not specify a path the folder will be created in the :code:`rh` folder of the current working directory.

-We can then load this Run from its system:
+We can then re-load this Run from its system (in this case the local file system):

 .. code-block:: python

     import runhouse as rh

-    ctx_run = rh.Run.from_path(path="~/rh/runs/my_ctx_run")
+    ctx_run = rh.run(path="~/rh/runs/my_ctx_run")

 Caching
 ~~~~~~~